disarm-dev/douma-app-2017/README.md

-# duma
+# DOUMA

-> DiSARM Universal Mobile Application
+> DiSARM Offline Universal Multi-device Application

 >> "If your app isn’t a steak knife, it should be."